Eric Idle: Post-Python career (since 1973)

-In 1995, Idle voiced Rincewind the "Wizzard" in a computer adventure game based on Terry Pratchett's Discworld novels.
+In 1995, Idle appeared in Casper opposite Cathy Moriarty and voiced Rincewind the "Wizzard" in a computer adventure game based on Terry Pratchett's Discworld novels.
 In 1996, he reprised his role as Rincewind for the game's sequel, and composed and sang its theme song, "That's Death".
 In 1998, Idle appeared in the lead role in the poorly received film Burn Hollywood Burn.
-That same year, he also provided the voice of Devon, One of the two heads of a Two-headed dragon with Don Rickles as the other head Cornwall, in the Warner Bros. animated film Quest for Camelot and as Slyly, the albino Arctic fox in Rudolph the Red-Nosed Reindeer: The Movie.
+That same year, he also provided the voice of Devon, one of the heads of a two-headed dragon, with Don Rickles as the other head Cornwall, in the Warner Bros. animated film Quest for Camelot, and as Slyly, the albino Arctic fox in Rudolph the Red-Nosed Reindeer: The Movie.

-In recent years, Idle has provided voice work for animation, such as in South Park: Bigger, Longer & Uncut, in which he voiced Dr. Vosknocker.
+In later years Idle provided voice work for animation, such as in South Park: Bigger, Longer & Uncut, in which he voiced Dr. Vosknocker.
 He has made four appearances on The Simpsons as documentarian Declan Desmond.
 Idle provided the voice of Merlin the magician in the DreamWorks animated film Shrek the Third (2007) with his former Python co-star John Cleese, who voiced King Harold.
-He has also narrated the audiobook version of Charlie and the Chocolate Factory by Roald Dahl.
+He also narrated the audiobook version of Charlie and the Chocolate Factory by Roald Dahl.

 In late 2003, Idle began a performing tour of several American and Canadian cities entitled The Greedy Bastard Tour.
 The stage performances consisted largely of music from Monty Python episodes and films, along with some original post-Python material.
 In 2005, Idle released The Greedy Bastard Diary, a book detailing the things the cast and crew encountered during the three-month tour.

 In 2004, Idle created Spamalot, a musical comedy based on the 1975 film Monty Python and the Holy Grail.
 The medieval production tells the story of King Arthur and his Knights of the Round Table as they journey on their quest for the Holy Grail.
 Spamalot features a book and lyrics by Idle, music by Idle and John Du Prez, direction by Mike Nichols, and choreography by Casey Nicholaw.

-Idle's play What About Dick? was given a staged reading at two public performances in Hollywood on 10–11 November 2007.
+Idle's play What About Dick? was given a staged reading at two public performances at the Ricardo Montalbán Theatre in Hollywood on 10–11 November 2007.
 The cast included Idle, Billy Connolly, Tim Curry, Eddie Izzard, Jane Leeves, Emily Mortimer, Jim Piddock and Tracey Ullman.
-The play returned on 26–29 April 2012 in the Orpheum Theatre with most of the cast returning with the exception of Emily Mortimer who was replaced by Sophie Winkleman.
+The play returned on 26–29 April 2012 in the Orpheum Theatre, most of the cast returning except Emily Mortimer, who was replaced by Sophie Winkleman.
 Russell Brand also joined the cast.
 The play was made available for digital download on 13 November 2012.